-The level of audio passed from INPUT to OUTPUT (repeated audio) is adjusted with the LINE slider.
-If you are not using the node as a repeater controller, this should be set to zero.
+The level of audio passed from INPUT to OUTPUT (repeated audio) is adjusted with the Rear Mic slider.
+If you are not using the node as a repeater controller, this level should be set to zero.
+You can also mute this feedback setting by pressing the "M" key while the Rear Mic is selected.